Karthic-N-A/RAG-Zoo-Website-Local-Impl/docs/Component Wise Guides/QueryTransformer.md

 # Query Transformer

 In case of RAG techniques having good queries can make our results MUCH BETTER.
-That's exactly what the [query_transformer](../Module-By-Module%20Deep%20Dive/query_transformer.md) module does
+Query transformation rewrites or reformulates the user’s query to improve retrieval accuracy and relevance That's exactly what the [query_transformer](../Module-By-Module%20Deep%20Dive/query_transformer.md) module does

 ```python title="Query Transformation" linenums="1"
 from rag_src.query_transformer import LLMWebQueryTransformer